Tax Filings Seen Dipping Amid Trump Crackdown On Illegal Immigration

 "I don't like to create problems for myself," he says.

 There is an obvious incentive to file: a chance to get a refund.
-Johnson says another reason is if a person winds up in immigration court, a record of having filed taxes is considered evidence of "good moral character."
+Johnson says another reason is that if a person winds up in immigration court, a record of having filed taxes is considered evidence of "good moral character."

-"And especially if they are working towards their citizenship, it's something that can show that they're here for the long haul.
+"And especially if they are working toward their citizenship, it's something that can show that they're here for the long haul.
 They're here each year paying their taxes," she says.

 According to the Taxpayer Advocate Service, an office of the IRS, ITIN filers last year paid almost $24 billion in federal taxes.